Some Eagles – but Mostly Cranes

 Glossary

 Some entries are simple defintions.
-Others add details relevant specifically to Bald Eagles.
-In many entries I have added details that explain things that cam observers have seen occur on nests, or that reveal aspects of Bald Eagle biology or behavior that only biologists know or think ir wonder about.
+Others are supplemented with information that is relevant specifically to Bald Eagles.
+In many entries I have added details that explain things that cam observers have seen occur on nests, or that reveal aspects of Bald Eagle biology or behavior that only biologists know or think or wonder about.
 One of my favorite things, etymology (linguistic origins of words), is included in some of the entries.
 For example, under “photoperiod,” Greek phos = light.

 I add new terms regularly and update entries as I learn more.
 I welcome suggestions (and corrections from those who know more than I do), including requests for new entries.